Crimewave: Aftermath

 Campbell described the film as a "lesson about abject failure", writing "no matter how you slice it, the film was a dog and pretty much everyone involved can line up to take forty whacks.
 As filmmakers, we failed to execute a misguided concept and our studio refused us the benefit of any doubt."
 The Coen brothers expressed similar dissatisfaction with the film, and directed every one of their screenplays until the 2012 film Gambit.
 John Cameron, second assistant director on the film, remarked, "I see Crimewave as a real turning point in a certain way, because if you survived that experience, nothing in the business could ever be as hard again."

 Raimi had the studio support to make a sequel to The Evil Dead, which he initially decided to make out of desperation.
 His career quickly recovered after Evil Dead II was released in 1987 and became a box office success.
-Raimi and the Coens remained friends, and the duo cast Campbell in some of their films such as The Hudsucker Proxy (1994), Fargo (1996) and Intolerable Cruelty (2003), the former of which was co-written by Raimi.
+Raimi and the Coens remained friends, and the duo included Campbell in some of their films such as The Hudsucker Proxy (1994), Fargo (1996) and Intolerable Cruelty (2003), the former of which was co-written by Raimi.
 Elements of Crimewave were re-used by frequent Raimi collaborator Josh Becker for the movie Lunatics: A Love Story, as well as by Raimi himself in Spider-Man and its sequels.
-In 2010, a Funny or Die comedy video featuring actors James Franco and Bill Hader paid tribute to Raimi, and in parody of a scene from Spider-Man 2 the actors discussed Crimewave among Raimi's other films.
+In 2010, a Funny or Die comedy video featuring actors James Franco and Bill Hader paid tribute to Raimi.
+In a parody of a scene from Spider-Man 2, the actors discussed Crimewave among Raimi's other films.
 Collider's Matt Goldberg stated, "I think this sketch features the first reference to Crimewave ever".